Update: A new hands on review of the Nokia 9 has now surfaced online from someone who was allowed to use the phone before it was even announced.

 - A 5.5-inch QHD OLED screen

-We’ve only heard one screen rumor so far, and it states that the Nokia 9 will have a 5.5-inch QHD OLED display.
+We've heard multiple sources say the screen on the Nokia 9 will be a 5.5-inch QHD display.

 QHD typically means 1440 x 2560 and it’s the standard flagship screen resolution, though some phones, such as the Sony Xperia XZ Premium, are now pushing above that.
 5.5 inches is a fairly typical size too – not a small screen but not quite a phablet either.